emmavangroezen/DunnSense-MVP/README.md

 The frontend of DunnSense is built using FlutterFlow, providing an intuitive and emotionally-aware user journey from onboarding to behavior-aware insights.
 Below is a breakdwon of the user interface per page (here, page represent the individual pages the user go through during their User Experience (UX)) and how the app currenlty works:

 Loging and onboarding (page: login)
 On first launch, the user lands on the authentication screen.
-Here options include, create a new account via email + password + confirmation, continue seamlessly with Google sign-in, and existing users can log in directly.
+Here options include, create a new account via email + password + confirmation, continue seamlessly with Google sign-in, and excisting users can log in directly.
 This ensures a secure and scalable onboarding process.

 Home screen (page: initial)
 After logging in, users arrive on the home dashboard, which displays: